giannibarber/giannibarber/README.md

 # Hi, I'm Gianni

+I’m a product manager turned engineer.

+Both at and outside of work, I have a perpetual drive to think about the ways software can augment our lives in novel, private and delightful ways.
-I'm a product manager turned engineer.
-Most recently, I built DataLoaf, an open-source, self-hostable product analytics platform.
+Most recently, I built [DataLoaf](https://data-loaf.com/)–an open-source, self-hostable product analytics platform.
+You might enjoy checking it out through [this comprehensive case study](https://data-loaf.com/docs/category/case-study).

+If you want to reach out to me, the best way is [via email](mailto:personalsite.unchain294@passmail.net).

 [Check out DataLoaf](https://data-loaf.com)